-The cellulose has a host of chemicals up to 25% added to give some sort of fire retardant properties as well as chemicals to prevent rats nesting in the cellulose.
+- The cellulose has a host of chemicals up to 25% added to give some sort of fire retardant properties as well as chemicals to prevent rats from nesting in the cellulose.

-Fire retardant properties seem to dissipate with 5 to 10 years and can potentially leave you with a problem if there is a fire in the roof.
-As paper insulation tends to either burn or keep on smoldering.
+- Fire retardant properties seem to dissipate with 5 to 10 years and can potentially leave you with a problem if there is a fire in the roof.
+As paper insulation tends to either burn or keep on smouldering.

 Is It Possible To Get the Correct Thickness when Spaying In Cellulose

-However, the one factor that always bugs me as a person that would rather over specify than under specify is as follows.
-When spraying the cellulose fiber insulation into the roof space how is it possible with the naked eye to decide that you have now got the correct thickness.
-Surely the looking at the beams as a reference point to what you think is 135mm thick does not mean the product is 135mm thick in the center.
+- However, the one factor that always bugs me as a person that would rather over specify than under specify is as follows.
+When spraying the cellulose fibre insulation into the roof space how is it possible with the naked eye to decide that you have now got the correct thickness.
+Surely the looking at the beams as a reference point to what you think is 135mm thick does not mean the product is 135mm thick in the centre.

-If the paper gets slightly wet but not enough for ceiling damage this can and will cause mold build up.
+- If the paper gets slightly wet but not enough for ceiling damage this can and will cause mould build up.